ottiferous/duo_python/demos/flask/README.md

 ## Flaskr + DUO = 2FA your login

 ## How to use
-Assuming you already have Flaskr setup just run ``` python flaskr.py ``` in the main directory of this repository.
+Assuming you already have Flask setup just run ``` python flaskr.py ``` in the main directory of this repository.
 Open a browser session to the URL specified by Flask.
 By default it is ```http://127.0.0.1:5000/```

 Please see the section on **Configuration Files** to setup your authentication keys.
 The